 Richard Kiel makes his debut as Bond’s new nemesis, Jaws, providing a memorable (and recurring) Bond villain and a significant amount of comic relief.

-The Spy Who Loved Me (the 10th in the series) is regarded by most Bond fans to be the best of the Roger Moore Bond films.
 The film cost £6,300,000 and took 18 weeks to shoot, in glamorous locations including the Great Pyramids of Egypt, the fabled temples of the ancient city of Thebes, the Aga Khan’s Costa Smeralda pleasure resort in Sardinia, the peaks of Pangnirtung ten miles north of the Arctic Circle at Baffin Island, the Bahamas at Nassau, the supersecret British Navy Polaris Clyde submarine base at Faslane in a Scottish Loch and on the ski slopes of Switzerland’s St Moritz.

 The film took 18 weeks to shoot, in glamorous locations including the Great Pyramids of Egypt, the fabled temples of the ancient city of Thebes, the Aga Khan’s Costa Smeralda pleasure resort in Sardinia, the peaks of Pangnirtung ten miles north of the Arctic Circle at Baffin Island, the Bahamas at Nassau, the supersecret British Navy Polaris Clyde submarine base at Faslane in a Scottish loch and on the ski slopes of Switzerland’s St Moritz.